 Drumcode don Alan Fitzpatrick has come through with fabric 87.
-The prolific producer and DJ is the latest enlisted to mix for the fabric series available on CD and digital.
-Alan has been a vital part of the London club's Room Two techno programming for several years and has now mixed an hour-long compilation to give a sonic snapshot of a night inside fabric with Fitzpatrick.
+Alan is the latest enlisted to mix for the fabric series available on CD and digital now.
+A vital part of the London club's Room 2 techno programming for several years, he has mixed an hour-long compilation to give a sonic snapshot of a night inside fabric with Fitzpatrick.

 Recorded in one take, the chosen 23 tracks range from his own productions and remixes, plus work from Bjarki, Radio Slave, and Marcel Fengler.
 Fitzpatrick has included his latest track “Where Haus?” on 17 Steps, plus unreleased material, and an exclusive VIP from Boxia.
 Alan has expanded on putting together the mix: